See how your app install costs compare. Explore mobile acquisition cost benchmarks by industry, region, and platform

 Detailed observation of presented data

-Cost per app install (CPI) for all industries in the United States has run consistently above the global benchmark, with a sharp November spike, a Q1 cooldown, and a measured climb through late Q3 into October.
-Volatility was also slightly higher than the global pattern, with bigger month-to-month swings and a wider range between highs and lows.
+Across all industries in the United States, cost per app install (CPI) on Facebook Ads sat well above the global benchmark in 2025, with two clear surges and a late‑year reset.
+The year opened modestly, spiked dramatically in April, rose again into November, and cooled in December.
+Movements were choppy rather than linear, and volatility was notably higher than the worldwide pattern.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
 This analysis explores ad performance trends for all industries in the United States compared to the global benchmark.

 Insights & analysis of Facebook advertising costs